Skip to Tutorial Content

 ggplot2 Themes

-Usually plots with white background look more readable when printed.
+Usually plots with white backgrounds look more readable when printed.
 Every single component of a ggplot() graph can be customized using the generic theme() function, as we will see below.
 However, there are pre-loaded themes available that change the overall appearance of the graph without much effort.

 For example, we can change our previous graph to have a simpler white background using the theme_bw() function: